Battle of Mohi: Aftermath

 Seemingly relaying a Mongol version of the story meant to glorify Batu Khan, John of Plano Carpini also stated that a great many Mongols were killed in Hungary and Poland and that they would have retreated at a critical moment at Muhi if not for the inspiring leadership of Batu, who personally rallied his men to lead them to a decisive victory.
 This is somewhat consistent with the Yuan Shi's version of the events, where the Mongols nearly retreated from Hungary partway through the battle, cautious of the enemy's strength, but in that version it was Subutai who ultimately got them to stay, not Batu.

 Casualties

-After their victory, the Mongols did not pause to loot and instead ruthlessly pursued the remainder of the Hungarian army.
+After their victory, the Mongols did not pause to loot and instead pursued the remainder of the Hungarian army.
 After killing any stragglers they could find, they began an assault on the Hungarian countryside, solidifying their control over the terrain they had previously blitzed through.
 The Hungarians' losses were such that they were unable to mount an effective defence.
 A near-contemporary source reports that 10,000 Hungarian soldiers were killed, almost the entire army.
 There are no reliable estimates for Mongol casualties; modern historians give estimates ranging from several hundred to several thousand.
 The exact losses the Mongols took at Muhi are unknown, though they were considerable; Carpini witnessed a large cemetery in Russia exclusively for the Mongol troops killed in the campaign against Hungary, as he was told "many lost their lives there".